-I happen to be the only recipient of my late mum's estate with all property in now in my sole name, including the my former home in Baglan.
-Conveyancing formalities meant that the Land Registry date was in August.
+I happen to be the only recipient of my late mum's estate and I have everything in my name now, including the my former home in Baglan.
+The Baglan property was put into my name in September.
 I want to move.
-I do know about the Mortgage Lenders 6 month 'rule', meaning my property ownership may be treated the same way as if I'd bought the house in August.
-Will no one buy the property for half a year?
+I do know about the CML 6 month 'rule', meaning my property ownership could be treated the same way as if I'd bought the property in September.
+Do I have to wait 6 months to sell?

-I'm buying a new build house in Baglan with a loan from Accord Mortgages Ltd. The builders refused to budge the price so I negotiated 6k of fixtures and fittings instead.
-The house builders rep told me not inform my conveyancer about this side-deal as it would jeopardize my loan with the lender.
+I am purchasing my first flat in Baglan with a loan from Clydesdale.
+The developers refused to reduce the amount so I negotiated £7000 of extras instead.
+The house builders rep advised me not reveal to my lawyer about the deal as it may jeopardize my mortgage with Clydesdale.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.